EARLS FAMILY CHRONICLES© Christopher Earls Brennen

 - Elizabeth Theresa Gregory was born in 1927 and married Dr.?.
 She had three children, John, Peter and David Mark.

 - Margaret Gregory, known as ``Peggy'', was born in Nov., 1931.
-She had four children, Stephen Anthony who died, twins Christopher Mark and Brennan John, and a daughter Maria Theresa.
+She had children, Stephen Anthony (died at birth), twins Christopher Mark and Brendan John, Marie Therese (married a man named Doherty), Kieran James, Dermot Gregory, Brian (died at birth) and Nuala Frances.

 - John Wesley Arnold (see photo) was born in 1896 in Drumcree.
 He was seriously wounded in Dec.
 1916 while serving with the the Royal Marines during World War I; for this service he is remembered on the War Memorial in Drumcree Parish Church.
 He was hospitalized for several months and received an honorable discharge in March 1917.
 After coming home, he was slightly impaired by the wounds he had suffered in his legs and feet.
 John Wesley was married in 1925 to Annie McCartney.
 He died on Jan.5, 1961 and is buried in Belfast City Cemetery.